WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorConfig.md

 ## Minimum PIN Length (0x03)

-SetMinPINLength(0x03) is a command that is use to setting minum pin length for the future change of the pin.
+SetMinPINLength(0x03) is a command that is use to setting minimum pin length for the future change of the pin.

 To check if this subcommand is supported, see GetInfo options `setMinPINLength` option is present.